 Bats flying at Bamnoli Vasota Fort Jungle Trek base village

 After having some refreshments, we started our boat ride around 8:30 am.
 The water of the Koyna River was very clean and I was enjoying putting hands into the water.
 It was surprising to see the surroundings so green at this time of the year.
 During the one-hour boat ride, we played dumb charades.
 It was as if we were not a group of strangers but a group of people who knew each other from long.

 The boat ride amidst beautiful surroundings

 We began with the trek around 10:00 am.
-At the start, you will find a forest department office where you need to show the payment receipt.
+At the start, you will find a forest department office where you will need to pay all the fees(boat parking, forest, guide, camera).
 Also, a counting of plastics being carried along will be done and a security deposit will be taken.
 The deposit will only be returned if the plastic count is the same on your return.
 I really loved this initiative because it’s disheartening to see people throwing so much plastic on the other treks.

 Clean jungle of Vasota